wch/r-source/CONFLICTS.md

 - Should `attach` also signal an error on conflicts?
 It repeats some of the checking logic in `library`, but with some differences.
 - Should we allow a package to declare that it is masking things from its dependencies, e.g. in its `DESCRIPTION` file?
-- Add `only` and `attach.required` to `require()` also?
+Packages can already call `conflictRules` in their `.onAttach` functions, which may or may not be a good thing.
+- Should we separate `warn.conflicts` from error signaling;
+  e.g. report conflicts even if they have been approved?
 - Do we need to disallow using both omit and only?

 TODO list: